Application Fee Waiver

 The following applicants are eligible for a Dartmouth pre-approved fee waiver:

-- Participants in one of the Dartmouth Bound campus visitation programs.
+- Participants in one of the Dartmouth college access programs.

 - Veterans of the U.S. armed forces.